afialydia/afialydia/README.md

 I cherish creativity, inclusion, and accessibility, and am most excited about projects where I can combine my love of the arts and technology with my passion for creating products that meaningfully impact users of all walks.
 [Check out my portfolio](https://afiacaruso.com) 🥰

-### 🛠️ Pet Project:
-[BuddiGuide](https://github.com/afialydia/BuddiGuide) -- a web app designed to provide a resource for medical marijuana users to research and track their strain preference